floresj/gae/README.md

 }
 ```

-3. Implement `Preparer` interface (optional).
+3.Implement `Preparer` interface (optional).
 This is executed after your entity is retrieved.
 Put any
 post processing logic like setting your struct to store the `int` or `string` id from the key
 ```go
 func (d *Dog) Prepare(key *datastore.Key) {